digicademy/cobj_xpath/Documentation/Installation/Index.rst

 Requirements
 ^^^^^^^^^^^^

-- You need at least PHP 5.3+

-- You need libxml and SimpleXML enabled
+- PHP with libxml and SimpleXML enabled

-- The extension has been tested on TYPO3 versions 6.2 to 7.x
+- The extension has been tested on TYPO3 versions 7.6 to 8.7

 Installation
 ^^^^^^^^^^^^